ciberkids/ObsidianNote/Matteo's Mind/ZigBee/ZigBee2MQTT/Ubisys/Solution for Ubisys S2.md

-To unbind the releay from the input the cluster are the 3 and 4, but it possible to do it via interfance in zigbee2mqtt
+To unbind the relay from the input the cluster are the 3 and 4, but it possible to do it via interface in zigbee2mqtt

 ![[Pasted image 20240710003128.png]]
 ```